hannagabyy/hannagabyy/README.md

    - 📗 What I've learned?
       - I learned a little bit of the C programming language.
    - 💡 What do I intend to learn next?
-     - Something from the backend.
+     - React js, Angular , Vue js
    - 👩‍💻And.. fun facts about me ?
      - My sign is pisces ♓, I love read 📖, and play video games 🎮.